 Calculate your monthly spending habits and savings.
 Use a good affordability calculator to help you figure out how much house you can afford.
 Check your credit report to see if your credit is in good standing.
 Set aside an emergency fund — three to six months’ worth of your average monthly expenses.
+And depending on the mortgage product you choose, your lender may require more in reserves.
 Also take into account any additional costs your new home will bring, such as paying for movers, new furniture or renovations.

 Once you've accounted for monthly income, expenses and savings, you'll have a good idea of how much you can spend on your down payment.
 This will give you an idea of what homes you can afford, and it’s a great exercise in setting your mind as ease seeing how much money you’ll have left for day-to-day expenses.